Peter Bruce: Solid state batteries

 All solid state batteries have the potential to revolutionize the electric vehicles of the future.
 Replacing the flammable organic liquid electrolyte currently used in Li ion cells with a solid will enable the use of an alkali metal anode which will increase energy density and improve safety.
 Bruce's interests are in understanding the fundamental processes that are taking place and those, such as void and dendrite formation, which ultimately lead to failure of the cell.
-Bruce leads the Faraday Institution's SOLBAT project which aims to "break down the barriers which are preventing the progression to market of solid-state batteries."
+Until 2023 Bruce led the Faraday Institution's SOLBAT project which aims to "break down the barriers which are preventing the progression to market of solid-state batteries."
+He now leads the project's workpackage on the anode.

 Intercalation Compounds

 Lithium intercalation into solid hosts is the fundamental mechanism underpinning the operation of electrodes in rechargeable lithium batteries.
 He seeks to synthesise new lithium intercalation compounds with unusual properties or combinations of properties.
 He is especially interested in cathode materials for Li and Na ion batteries.
 Recently his work in this area has been concerned with compounds which can store additional charge, beyond the transition metal redox capacity, by participation of oxygen in reversible anionic redox processes, including the formation of molecular oxygen in the solid.
 Bruce leads WP1 of the Faraday Institution's CATMAT project.